mariohernandez/mariohernandezio/src/blog/responsive-images-part-3.md

 - `<img>`: Right off the bat we start by using a widely supported html tag.
 - `srcset`: The `srcset` attribute in the img tag serves two important roles, 1) It stores a list of images that can be used by the browser, 2) Each image provides its width value which plays a role on the browser choosing the right image.
 - `sizes`: The `sizes` attribute tells the browser the width, in relation to the viewport, the image should be rendered at.
 The value of `100vw` shown above, means the image will be rendered at 100% the viewport width on all the devices.
-You could also use media queries like `(min-width: 720px) 50vw, 100vw`.
-This means that if the device size is 720px or lager, the image will be rendered at 50% the viewport width, otherwise (if the device is smaller than 720px), the image will be rendered at 100% the viewport width.
+You could also use media queries like `(max-width: 720px) 100vw, 50vw`.
+This means that if the device does not exceed 720px in width, the image will be rendered at 100% the viewport width, otherwise (if the device is larger than 720px), the image will be rendered at 50% the viewport width.
 - `src`: The `src` attribute is used as a fallback if everything fails.

 ## What does all this mean?